 As the state regulations require, we routinely test our drinking water for numerous contaminants.
-These contaminants include: ECOLI and total coliform bacteria, inorganic compounds, nitrate, lead and copper, volatile organic compounds, total trihalomethanes, haloacetic acids, radiological and synthetic organic compounds.
+These contaminants include: ECOLI, total coliform, methylcarbamate pesticides, inorganic compounds, nitrate, volatile organic compounds, PCB's, herbicide organics and pesticide/PCB organic compounds.
 The table presented on the following page depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 For this reason, some of our data, though represented, are more than one year old.